I need full-time student financial assistance

 - Interest will be paid by the provincial and federal governments while you are attending school full-time.

-- You must be enrolled in at least 60% (40% for students with permanent disabilities) of a full-time course load.
+- You must be enrolled in at least 60% (40% for students with a permanent disability, or a persistent or prolonged disability) of a full-time course load.

 - Repayment will begin six months after your studies end.